 Hampton v.
 Illinois Department of Corrections

-Strawberry Hampton is a 27-year old transgender woman currently incarcerated within the Illinois Department of Corrections.
-Ms. Hampton has spent her entire sentence in men’s prisons, where she has survived numerous sexual assaults and received constant harassment and threats.
-IDOC officials have consistently refused to acknowledge Ms. Hampton’s gender identity and have repeatedly and deliberately placed her in environments detrimental to her physical, mental and emotional health.
+Strawberry Hampton is a 28-year-old transgender woman who is incarcerated within the Illinois Department of Corrections.
+Ms. Hampton has survived numerous sexual assaults and received constant harassment and threats in men's prisons, where she spent the majority of her sentence.
+IDOC officials have consistently refused to acknowledge Ms. Hampton’s gender and have repeatedly and deliberately placed her in environments detrimental to her physical, mental and emotional health.

 Reyes v.
 Clarke